-Challenges Levers AMB actions for recyclability State of action Educate consumers Open Factory initiative is an opportunity to inform the local communities Event that recurs every year (compatibly with covid trends) Improve sorting and support recycling stream Promoting Digital product passport R-CYCLE and Multivac AMB pilot project Availability of recycled raw material EU tax on non- recyclable packaging material Innovation design for recycling (See chapter "Circularity, eco-design and attention to product life cycle) Packaging and Packaging Waste Directive (PPWD) 2018 (Target for the recycling of plastic packaging: 50% by 2025 and 55% by 2030) Expand the net of recyclable packaging material and boost the demand for secondary raw material: make PET trays circular with TRAYREVIVE project (See chapter "Circularity, eco-design and attention to product lifecycle) We are committed to increase 226% tonnes of post-consumer trays raw materials by 2025 to boost the demand for PET products that includes recycled trays.
+Challenges Levers AMB actions for recyclability State of action Availability of recycled raw material Educate consumers Open Factory initiative is an opportunity to inform the local communities Event that recurs every year (compatibly with covid trends) Improve sorting and support recycling stream Promoting Digital product passport R-CYCLE and Multivac AMB pilot project EU tax on non- recyclable packaging material Innovation design for recycling (See chapter "Circularity, eco-design and attention to product life cycle) Packaging and Packaging Waste Directive (PPWD) 2018 (Target for the recycling of plastic packaging: 50% by 2025 and 55% by 2030) Expand the net of recyclable packaging material and boost the demand for secondary raw material: make PET trays circular with TRAYREVIVE project (See chapter "Circularity, eco-design and attention to product lifecycle) We are committed to increase 226% tonnes of post-consumer trays raw materials by 2025 to boost the demand for PET products that includes recycled trays.
 At least 30% of recycled content guaranteed until 2025.
-EC - The Circular Economy Action Plan Economy Action Plan Ongoing collaboration with CPA activities and targets Quality standards of recycled CPA activities Super Cleaning - SSP processes, for direct food contact R-CYCLE initiative products Improve food safety and educate customers to accept optical difference when compared to virgin products Avoid input contaminants thanks to different hurdles put in place in different steps of our processes such as optical sorter and mechanical selection of the raw materials (See chapter "Product quality and safety)
+EC - The Circular Economy Action Plan Support the development or revision of standards and guidelines on the quality of plastics recycling and recycled plastics Ongoing collaboration with CPA activities and targets Quality standards of recycled products CPA activities Super Cleaning - SSP processes, for direct food contact R-CYCLE initiative Improve food safety and educate customers to accept optical difference when compared to virgin products Avoid input contaminants thanks to different hurdles put in place in different steps of our processes such as optical sorter and mechanical selection of the raw materials (See chapter "Product quality and safety)